-1.10.3 Step 3.
+1.9.3 Step 3.
 Prepare dynamic UI form definition

 Create a form definition in a yaml format.
 Before configuring a form, compose a list of parameters that will be required to set by a user.
 Some form fields that are responsible for choosing a flavor, image and availability zone are better to use in every application creation wizard.
-Syntax of Dynamic UI can be found see here: Dynamic UI Definition specification Full example with Telnet application form definition telnet-yaml.
+Syntax of Dynamic UI can be found see at the corresponding section: Dynamic UI Definition specification.
+Full example with Telnet application form definition Telnet Definition.

-1.10.4 Step 4.
+1.9.4 Step 4.
 Prepare application logo